alecmaly/blog/_posts/2021/2021-10-11-Adventures-in-open-source-contributing-Joplin.md

 The explanation is quite involved, you can find my analysis in a github comment [here](https://github.com/laurent22/joplin/pull/5246#issuecomment-888483705) if you are interested.

 Ultimately, it came down to timezones.
 I was in EST, and the test code was pushing mock notes in UTC, then searching for the notes it inserted using Joplin's search feature, however it was searching using my local timezone of EST and not finding the expected data.
-Thus, failing the tests.
+Thus, the tests failed when running them locally on my machine.

 ## Timezones: The Developer's Arch Nemesis